alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Breastfeeding should be destigmatised, and acceptable in all conference spaces -- including in talks and at mealtimes.

 Some people will prefer to breastfeed in private, so you should have a clean, quiet, private room for them.
-If you can do it, electricity and a fridge are useful as well.
+The room needs a table and a chair, and electricity and a fridge are nice to have as well.
 (This should be different to the quiet room mentioned above.)

 <div class="post__separator" aria-hidden="true">&#9672;</div>